 New for Kernel-Mode Driver Architecture

-The Windows Driver Kit (WDK) that is released with Windows 7 includes the following new features for kernel-mode drivers.
+Starting with Windows 8, the following new features are available for kernel-mode drivers.